kizito9898/IT-Documentation/README.md

 ---
 # IT Documentation Portfolio

-**By Chiagozie Kizito Njika – IT Support Specialist | Entry-Level/Tier | Home Lab & Self-Taught**
+**By Chiagozie Kizito Njika – IT Support Specialist | Tier 1 | Home Lab & Self-Taught**

 Welcome to my IT Documentation Portfolio.
-This repository is a result of months of practical learning, hands-on configuration, and deep study across various areas in IT ,from system administration and cloud technologies to remote support and troubleshooting.
+This repository is a result of months of practical learning, hands-on projects, and deep study across various areas in IT ,from system administration and cloud technologies to remote support and troubleshooting.

 ---
 ## About Me